Space Mountain (Magic Kingdom): Off-ride musical score

-From 1975 to 1985, the entrance and exit building had overhead speakers playing the big band and orchestral portion of RCA's song "Here's to the Future and You".
-The entrance lobby had the softer portion of this song; however the music heard in the Star Corridor and in the Zig-Zag corridor near the loading station remain original from 1975.
-(For a brief period in the late '70s, RCA switched the song over to "Colortrak Keeps The Color On Track!", in reference to the company's new line of Colortrak TVs.)
+From 1975 to 1985, the entrance and exit building had overhead speakers playing the big band and orchestral portion of the song "Here's to the Future and You", composed by Xavier Atencio and Buddy Baker.
+The entrance lobby had the softer portion of this song; however the music heard in the star corridor and zig-zag corridor near the loading station remain original from 1975.
+For a brief period in the late 1970s, RCA switched the song over to "Colortrak Keeps The Color On Track!", in reference to the company's new line of Colortrak TVs.
 The warning spiel for the trains, and most sound effects are also original from 1975.
 Riders could hear music to the song "Music Makers" and "Sentimental Journeys" where the left and right side unload corridors merged to form the line for the post show.

 In 1985, RCA removed their theme song, and instead commissioned new generic music for Space Mountain.
 Since 1985 there is no outside area music around the exit and entrance building.
 Only the current warning narration spiel is played.
-In the lobby a composition to RCA's song "We've Come So Far", composed by George Wilkins can be heard and has remained since 1985.
+In the lobby a rendition of the song "We've Come So Far", composed by George Wilkins can be heard and has remained since 1985.
 When riders unloaded from their ride vehicle, they entered the ride's post-show, which was also accessible for those who decided not to experience the main roller coaster ride.
-From 1985 to 2005, the unload and merger corridor both had a slightly different soft tune to RCA's new song "We've Come So Far".
+From 1985 to 2005, the unload and merger corridor both played a softer variant of "We've Come So Far".
 The main version of "We've Come So Far", which included sung lyrics, was heard in the exit tunnel until RCA's sponsorship ended.
-For many years, A single, low-quality recording was all that existed of the version with vocals.
-This was posted to YouTube on March 6, 2014.
-On June 18, 2020, however, a high-quality version of the song performed by Gloria Bellis was uploaded to YouTube.

 In 2005, this was replaced with a musical score commissioned for Disneyland's newly refurbished Space Mountain.
 After the 2009 renovations, the same songs in the queue play, but the musical score commissioned for Disneyland's Space Mountain is no longer played in the post-show.
 Most of the main ride sound effects were updated and replaced.